JCR-UK

 The Synagogue, 3 Thompson's Lane (formerly known as Ellis Court), Cambridge CB5 8AQ. (viii)

-This purpose-built synagogue was opened in 1937, the foundation stone having been laid by Sir Robert Waley-Cohen, MA, KBA, on 25 April 1937(xi) and the building consecrated by the Chief Rabbi, Rabbi Dr. Joseph Herman Hertz, on 21 October 1937.(xii)
+This purpose-built synagogue was designed by architects Cecil J. Eprile, FRIBA and R.J.
+Hersh(x) and opened in 1937.
+The foundation stone was laid by Sir Robert Waley-Cohen, MA, KBA, on 25 April 1937(xi) and the building consecrated by the Chief Rabbi, Rabbi Dr. Joseph Herman Hertz, on 21 October 1937.(xii)

 Previous Addresses: